Apple and the $100 Laptop

 The problem with a $100 computer is the operating system.
 Mac OS X and Windows sell for more than that.
 A Palm OS license would probably push such a computer well beyond the $100 price point.
 So we're looking at Linux or something developed specifically for the new PC.

 But it doesn't have to be that way.
-Let's think different and come up with ways Apple could leverage their technology to create a $100 handheld computer because they've already paid the cost to develop so much of the technology.
+Let's think different and come up with ways Apple could leverage its technology to create a $100 handheld computer because it has already paid the cost to develop so much of the technology.

 Two possible paths are a resurrected Portable and a resurrected Newton.